djwasser/M3iPiZeroW/README.md

 ```
 systemctl status M3iPiZeroW
 ```
-Now reboot the Raspberry Pi, sonnect to the console using SSH and confirm the service is running:
+Now reboot the Raspberry Pi, connect to the console using SSH and confirm the service is running:
 ```
 systemctl status M3iPiZeroW
 ```